pdir/contao-seo-plugin/README.md

 ### Current range of functions of version 1.0.0
 - SEO analysis of 8 typical on-page problems
 - IndexNow function for all known providers [indexnow.org](https://www.indexnow.org/faq)
+- Possibility to activate a 404 error log
+- Monitoring of alias changes
+- Display existing URL redirects in the alias view

 ### An outlook on further functions
 - At least 30 additional tests for on-page recommendations